 making it accurate once again, in an eternally oscillating series of conflicting predictions.

-Here is a puzzle.
+= = = = =Here is a puzzle.
 Can you solve it?

-However, if the prediction were accurate, it would have to predict that the prediction itself would render the prediction inaccurate.
+the prediction were accurate, it would have to predict that the prediction

-Can a correct prediction, based in determinism, predict that the prediction itself will alter what it predicted, making it incorrect?
+prediction, based in determinism, predict that the prediction itself will alter

 No comments: